rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 # React full course

-## Features-

-1) It makes our website do very very fewer page reloads.

-2) Extreme use of reusable components so making a dynamic website is easy.

-3) Very efficient for the browser as the browser pe load nahi padega.
+# 1.What is React?

+1.JavaScript library to build Dynamic and interactive user interfaces

+2. Developed at Facebook in 2011.

+3. Currently most widely used JS library for front-end development.

-4) used to create single Page Appliction.
+4. Used to create single page

-## Dom
+application (page does not re-load).

+## 2. Working of DOM

 Browser  when tries to load webpage and it takes all the files HTML,CSS , js AND through HTML `it creates a DOM  a tree like structure `. so the tree of this element is called DOM .

-1) Browser takes HTML and create DOM .
+1. Browser takes HTML and create DOM.

-2) JS helps us modify DOM based on user actions or events.
+2. JS helps us modify DOM based on user actions or events.

-3) In big applications, Working with DOM becomes complicated.
+3. In big applications, Working with DOM becomes complicated.

-## WHAT was the Problems with JavaScript.
+## 3.WHAT was the Problems with JavaScript.

-1) React has a simple mental model.
+1) **React has a simple mental model.**

 2) JS is cumbersome .

-3) JS is error- prone.
+3) `JS is error- prone.`

-4) JS is Hard to maintain.
+4) **JS** is `Hard to maintain.`

-## Working of React..
+## 4.Working of React..

 1) No need to worry about `querying`and `updating DOM `(declarative)